 Tax Benefits for the Payer

 The ex making the payments has a new tax deduction.
 Maintenance payments are subtracted from the payer’s income on line 31 of Form 1040.
 In addition to stating the amount paid, the ex-spouses’ Social Security number must be added to ensure that maintenance payments are reported as income by the recipient.
-Adding the Social Security number is very important, because either ex-spouse could face a $50 penalty or in extreme cases, the IRS could disallow the deduction.
+Adding the Social Security number is very important because either ex-spouse could face a $50 penalty or in extreme cases, the IRS could disallow the deduction.

 If your divorce settlement calls for both maintenance and child support, only the maintenance is taxable.
-Child support is not taxable as income, nor can the party paying it deduct the cost.
+Child support is not taxable as income, nor can the party paying it to deduct the cost.